lhelms2/howto_rtd/docs/source/maintain.rst

 Editing Documents Using GitHub Pull Requests
 ---------------------------------------------

-This is the process for making a document changes using a pull request.
+This is the process for making document changes using a pull request.
 These changes may be prompted by request from someone else (ideally through an Issue on the GitHub page).

 For document changes, it is recommended that at least one SME peer or editorial review be performed, depending on the nature of the change.
 If it is a major section addition or rewrite, it is recommended that one SME peer review AND one editorial review be performed prior merging a change to the main branch.
 These reviews are initiated and documented by following the pull request process.